Çinili Mosque – Istanbul

 CINILI MOSQUE

-There are several historic sites, related to Kosem Sultan, that you can visit in Istanbul.
-One of them is the Çinili Mosque in Üsküdar.
-I can easily say that, although small, this mosque is possibly one of the most beautiful of all mosques that I saw in Istanbul.
+In Istanbul, there are several historic sites connected to Kösem Sultan.
+One of them is the Cinili Mosque in Üsküdar.
+I can confidently say that, despite its size, it is one of the most beautiful mosques that I have seen in the city.

 Cinili Camii